ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Firewall rules will be implemented for AAD Connect.
 Further details on firewall configuration can be found in the Network Configuration ABAC.

-#### Design Decisions

-The tables below describe the AAD Connect design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Additional AAD Connect Design Decisions for hybrid implementations
+Table 36 Additional AAD Connect Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---